vwal/awscli-mfa/README.md

 3. Execute `awscli-mfa.sh` to start an MFA session using the vMFAd you just configured.
 Follow the interactive directions from the script.

-4. View the status and the remaining validity periods for the current MFA sessions  using the `mfastatus.sh` script. __THIS SCRIPT HAS NOT YET BEEN UPDATED FOR v2__, however, `awscli-mfa.sh` now also displays the session status and remaining validity periods.
-Whether a separate script will be offered for this is still under consideration.

-5. If you need to switch between the configured base profiles and/or active MFA or role sessions, re-execute `awscli-mfa.sh` and follow its prompts.
+4. If you need to switch between the configured base profiles and/or active MFA or role sessions, re-execute `awscli-mfa.sh` and follow its prompts.
 If you need to disable/detach (and possibly delete) a vMFAd from an IAM user, re-execute `enable-disable-vmfa-device.sh` and follow its interactive guidance.

 Keep reading for the features, rationale, overview, and in-depth usage information...